-The CURIOSITY drive contains approximately 1 MB of free space.
+The CURIOSITY drive contains approximately one MB of free space.
 This does not reflect the size of the target device's Flash in any way.
-When programming a hex file, the binary data is encoded in ASCII with metadata providing a large overhead, so 1 MB is a trivially chosen value for disk size.
+When programming a .hex file, the binary data are encoded in ASCII with metadata providing a large overhead, so one MB is a trivially chosen value for disk size.